scottwwh/test-elasticmq/README.md

 ## Background

-I started this repo to test ElasticMQ as a drop-in replacement for SQS for a simple content pipeline to generate notification data asynchronously.
+I started this repo to test ElasticMQ as a drop-in replacement for SQS.

-Work started [based on a simplified version of this tutorial](https://github.com/alxolr/elasticmq-node-tutorial) but quickly got sidetracked proofing out a simple UI.
-For the message queue, I'm using [ElasticMQ's default Docker image](https://github.com/softwaremill/elasticmq) which seems to support ARM 64.
+Work started [based on a simplified version of this tutorial](https://github.com/alxolr/elasticmq-node-tutorial) but quickly got sidetracked proofing out a simple UI for a simple content pipeline to generate notifications asynchronously.

+I'm using [ElasticMQ's default Docker image](https://github.com/softwaremill/elasticmq) which supports ARM 64.

 ![Sequence flow diagram](./docs/system.png)